apache/doris/docs/en/administrator-guide/config/fe_config.md

 Default：4

 When FeEstarts the MySQL server based on NIO model, the number of threads responsible for IO events.
-Only `mysql_service_nio_enabled` is true takes effect。
+Only `mysql_service_nio_enabled` is true takes effect.

 ### mysql_service_nio_enabled